 - Extension rods: Fucking machines are typically quite bulky devices, so having the ability to extend the driving rod of your machine means you have more options for where to place them.
 For instance, if you’re lying on the bed, most machines would also need to be on the bed with you, which means they lose stability.
 With an extension rod, you could place it on the floor or table at the end of the bed, and extend the dildo towards you.

 - Attachments: The low-budget sex machines you find on Amazon nearly all use a three-pin XLR connector for proprietary dildos.
 These are jelly (PVC) dildos full of toxic chemicals that you absolutely shouldn’t use internally.
 More expensive models vary.
-Some come with a Doc Johnson Vac-U-Lock adaptor, or one is available.
-Some have a universal adaptor plate that can attach to anything with a suction cup or using conformal bandage tape.
+Some will come with a Vac-U-Lock adaptor, while some have a universal adaptor plate that can attach to anything with a suction cup or using conformal bandage tape.
 HiSmith has a huge selection of adaptors available, as well as body-safe silicone dildos for direct attachment to their line of machines.

 With that out of the way, let’s get on with the recommendations!

 Best Overall: App-Controlled and Good Thrusting Power: HiSmith Premium ($500)

 Sitting comfortably at the top of our recommended list is the latest HiSmith Premium model.
 The price, design, and build quality is similar to other models on the market, but there are a few crucial differences.
 You can find my full review at CaraSutra.com, or check out the video.
 If you do decide to buy, use the link above and my discount code to get 5% off: BQTVLL2C